 Now these are on the menu for dinner at least twice a month…then I freeze the leftovers for easy breakfasts!
 I pair this with eggs or preservative-free turkey bacon or chicken breakfast sausage and some fruit or cinnamon apples!

-Is breakfast for dinner acceptable in your home too??
-It’s totally a family favorite around here!
+Is breakfast for dinner acceptable in your home too?
+It’s a family favorite around here!

 BLENDER OAT WAFFLES